askmeegs/build-a-platform-with-krm/2-setup/README.md

 This Terraform setup bootstraps many of the GCP resources used in subsequent demos in this series.
 The Terraform scripts in this directory set up the following:

 - 4 GKE clusters for admin, dev, staging, and prod.
 The admin cluster has [Config Connector](https://cloud.google.com/config-connector/docs/overview) enabled, which will be used in a later demo.
+- 3 Cloud SQL (Postgres) databases for dev, staging, and prod.
 - 3 Github repos for app source, app config, and policy.
 - 3 Cloud Build triggers:
   - **`ci-pr`** - Continuous Integration for Pull Requests (app source repo).
 Builds and deploys images to the Staging GKE cluster.
   - **`ci-main`** - Continous Integration for commits to the `main` branch (app source repo).
 Builds images + pushes to GCR.
 Injects the GCR image tags into the Kubernetes manifests in the app config repo.
   - **`cd-prod`** - Watches commits to the app-config-repo `main` branch (done by the `ci-main` pipeline above).
 Deploys Kubernetes manifests to the `prod` cluster.

+Once the Terraform script completes, the subsequent steps in this README will show you how to initialize your new app source/config repos, and push existing CymbalBank app manifests.
+This will trigger the Continuous Deployment pipeline, to get you started with a working version of the app running on the production cluster.

 ## Prerequisites